Update: ‘Sales performance’ section updated.

-The Audi e-tron GT has been on sale in the United States for a year.
-The pure electric sports GT started reaching Audi dealerships in the U.S. in July 2021, and recently, a 2023 model year has been introduced with subtle styling upgrades and more standard features.
+The Audi e-tron GT has been on sale in the United States for a year and a half.
+The pure-electric sports GT started reaching Audi dealerships in the U.S. in July 2021, and last year, a 2023 model year was introduced with subtle styling upgrades and more standard features.
 The e-tron GT is a cousin to the Porsche Taycan, as it uses the same Porsche-developed J1 platform.
 There are three versions available in America: Premium Plus, Prestige, and the RS e-tron GT, all of which come with Quattro all-wheel drive as standard.

 Here’s all we know about the 2023 Audi e-tron GT: